 What Can You Say Instead?

-5 Things You Can Say to Support a Grieving Person
+5 Things You Can Say to Support Your Grieving Friend

-The truth is, nothing you can say would take the grieving person’s pain away.
-But a few kind words can be all that person needs.
+The truth is, nothing you can say would take your grieving friend’s pain away.
+But a few kind words can be all your friend needs.